welldonestudio/welldonestudio.github.io/docs/tutorials/kms/ethereum.md

 For a signed transaction, there are three essential steps.

-1. Create a raw transaction first,
+1. Create a raw transaction first.
 2. Make a raw transaction signature.
 3. Convert a raw transaction into a signed transaction by adding a signature.